-Under the Fixing America's Surface Transportation Act, known as FAST, every urbanized area in the U.S. with a population greater than 50,000 is required to have a metropolitan planning organization (MPO).
+Under the Infrastructure Investment and Jobs Act (IIJA) (Public Law 117-58, also known as the "Bipartisan Infrastructure Law") signed into law on November 15, 2021, every urbanized area in the U.S. with a population greater than 50,000 is required to have a metropolitan planning organization (MPO).
 The functions of the MPO include: